Indigenous uses of yellow cedar: Harvesting

 Harvesting of trees was typically done from late summer to early spring.
 This was to avoid the time when the sap was up as it sped the rotting of the tree.

-Felling a Tree By Burning and Adzing
+Felling a tree by burning and adzing

 A cavity was chiseled into the tree with an adze, and then red hot rocks were applied for controlled burning, with wet hemlock branches placed around the cavity to control the spread of the burn.
 The tree feller would chop away the charcoal, renewing the treatment of hot rocks as needed.

-Felling a Tree By Burning
+Felling a tree by burning

 Fire was applied to the base of the tree.
 A ring of wet clay circled the tree above the fire to control burning.

-Felling a Tree With Hammer, Wedge, and Maul
+Felling a tree with hammer, wedge, and maul

 A scaffold and platform was built around the tree above the flaring roots.
 Two chiseled grooves about one foot apart were made around the tree and then the wood between cut away with a hammer and maul.
 The process was repeated until the tree fell.